matlab-actions/setup-matlab/README.md

 Currently, this action is available only for public projects and does not include transformation products, such as MATLAB Coder™ and MATLAB Compiler™.

-**Note**: By running the code in the submission, you will be executing third party code that is licensed under separate terms.
+**Note**: By running the code in this action, you will be executing third party code that is licensed under separate terms.

 ## Usage